Great-Sun-Group/credex-core/README.md

 2. Make your changes and commit them with clear, concise commit messages.
 3. Push your changes and create a pull request against the 'dev' branch.
 4. Follow the [Logging Best Practices](docs/logging_best_practices.md) when adding or modifying code.

+## Deployment

+1. Contributors branch from `dev` and complete work and testing on an issue, fix, or feature.
+2. Contributor requests review from reviewer on merge to `dev` .
+3. Reviewer tests and merges.
+4. Dev is regularly merged with all recent commits to `stage`, which is auto-deployed to demo deployment.
+5. Demo deployment is tested thoroughly in CI/CD pipeline.
+6. When tests are passed, stage is merged to `prod`, which is auto-deployed to our production branch.

 ## License